nilsgenge/finite-state-machine-visualizer/README.md

 - [ ] states can be assigned names

-- [ ] implement buffered rendering for a smoother experience with larger FSMs
+- [X] implement buffered rendering for a smoother experience with larger FSMs

-- [ ] saving and loading FSMs for larger Projects
+- [ ] saving and loading FSMs from file

 - [ ] undo / redo feature